Word embeddings — word2vec and vectors that mean something

 on [ 1, 1, 1, 0, 1 ]

-mat [ 1, 0, 0, 1, 0 ]One row per word, one column per context word, and each entry M[i][j] counts how often word j appeared in word i’s context — within a certain window of it (the example uses ±2).
-The diagonal is zero (a word doesn’t co-occur with itself).
+mat [ 1, 0, 0, 1, 0 ]One row per word, one column per context word, and each entry M[i][j] counts how often word j appeared in word i’s context — within a certain window of it.
+The diagonal is always zero since a word doesn’t co-occur with itself.

 The matrix is built by sliding the window across the corpus and tallying.